AdamKulczycki/Idearer-Angular-Frontend/README.md

 # Idearer

-Aplications which allow You to share ideas from various domains with others.
+Aplication which allow you to share ideas from various domains with others.

 ## Development server